knative/func/docs/guides/quarkus.md

 ### Types

-Input or output type of function can be:
+The input and output types of a function can be:
 * `void`
 * `String`,
 * `byte[]`